textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

 # **upload_list_avatar**
 > ResourceLinkResponse upload_list_avatar(image => $image, id => $id)

+Add an avatar for a list

-Add an avatar for the list
+Add an avatar for a list

 ### Example
 ```perl